 Chemical Storage Compatibility Guidelines

 Chemicals play an important role in many workplace applications.
 The inherent hazards of chemicals can be reduced by minimizing the quantity of chemicals on hand.
-However, when chemicals must be in-house, proper storage and handling can reduce or eliminate associated risks.
+However, when chemicals must be in-house, proper storage and handling can reduce or eliminate some of the associated risks.

-Proper storage information can usually be obtained from the Safety Data Sheet (SDS), label or other chemical reference material.
-As required by 29 CFR 1910.1200, an SDS must be on hand for every chemical in your workplace.
-The SDS and chemical label can be consulted for information on special storage requirements.
-The SDS can also answer questions such as:
+Proper storage information can be obtained from Section 7 of the Safety Data Sheet (SDS).
+As required by 29 Code of Federal Regulations (CFR) 1910.1200, an SDS must be on hand for every hazardous chemical in your workplace.
+Sections 7, 9, and 10 of the SDS can also answer questions such as: